joel-klemens/OnlyCats/README.md

 ## Additions to be made given more time

 -   Use some sort of API documentation generation tool to fully document the API
--   Given more requirements fully flesh out a CRUD API revolving around feline information.
+-   Given more requirements fully flesh out a CRUD API revolving around feline information